Code-Cecilia/BotMan.py-legacy/README.md

 ![client id and secret](./images/getting_id_secret.png)

-Fill in the details for your reddit appication in `reddit_details.json`.
+Fill in the details for your reddit application in `reddit_details.json`.
  - `client_id` is the Client ID we got from the application (the one under the application name in the above screenshot)
  - `client_secret` is the Client Secret we got from the entry called `secret`
  - `username` is the username of the Reddit account you used to make the application